DanielFrauAlfaro/gait/README.md

 # GAIT (Gesture Analysis and Interpretation Toolkit)

 Welcome to the GAIT (Gesture Analysis and Interpretation Toolkit) repository for EI (Entornos Inteligentes) subject!
-This repository includes all scripts written for processing and analysing
+This repository includes all scripts written for processing and analysing different marching pathrons.
+In addition to pure gait classification pipelines, this repository also includes the analysis of psychological traits of the person being filmed using [Psymo dataset]([URL](https://openaccess.thecvf.com/content/WACV2024/papers/Cosma_PsyMo_A_Dataset_for_Estimating_Self-Reported_Psychological_Traits_From_Gait_WACV_2024_paper.pdf)).

 ## Features